EFFECTIVE: 1st January 2023

 - Contact our customer support; or

-By accessing or using the Services, or submitting information through the Services, you understand that you allow us to identify you, and you acknowledge and agree that you have read, understand, and agree to the terms of this Privacy Notice and agree to the collection, use, and disclosure of your personal information in accordance with this Privacy Notice.
+By accessing or using the Services, or submitting information through the Services, you understand that you allow us to identify you, and you acknowledge and agree that you have read, understood, and agreed to the terms of this Privacy Notice and agree to the collection, use, and disclosure of your personal information in accordance with this Privacy Notice.

 IF YOU DO NOT AGREE WITH OUR POLICIES AND PRACTICES, UNLESS OTHERWISE STATED, YOUR CHOICE IS NOT TO USE OR ACCESS THE SERVICES.